 Alphavest is for investors who are comfortable making basic choices regarding their equity investment portfolios.
 We’ve provided as much information as possible about how our Alphavest models are constructed, their investing style, their back-tested theoretical performance over time and the types of securities they hold.

-Whether you choose Alphavest or not—Our founder and author of The Liberated Investor eBook feels that you should have the right to know.
+Whether you choose Alphavest or not—Our founder and author of The Liberated Investor Guidebook feels that you should have the right to know.

-The Liberated Investor eBook will provide you with practical advice and recommendations to help you understand the game and play it better.
+The Liberated Investor Guidebook will provide you with practical advice and recommendations to help you understand the game and play it better.

 In this guide, you’ll learn how to:

 - Lower the fees you’re paying

 - Be active and responsive with your investing instead of passive or reactionary